WestConnex: History

 The first comprehensive plan for Sydney motorways, the Cumberland County Plan, was released by the then county council in 1948 and adopted in 1951 by the NSW Government.
 The Plan envisaged a radial motorway network centred on Sydney's CBD.
 Though construction of the roads progressed slowly – by 1971 only isolated sections were complete – the Plan ensured corridors were reserved, providing property owners with certainty about future infrastructure.

 This changed in 1976 with the election of the Australian Labor Party under Premier Neville Wran.
 Wran, faced with his predecessors' ambitious infrastructure plans, inner-city opposition to motorway projects (including a powerful 'Green Bans' movement) and a deteriorating financial situation, halted work on inner-city projects, scaled back the under-construction Eastern Suburbs railway line and eliminated a number of the Cumberland Plan's inner-city road reservations.

 Though Wran's decision to sell off the M4 East corridor was later criticised, the Cumberland Plan's radial concept was anyway beginning to lose relevance.
 The city's passenger and freight gateway had shifted 14 km south of the CBD, with long-distance passengers increasingly arriving via Sydney Airport, not Circular Quay or Central station; and Port Botany increasingly supplanting Sydney Harbour as the city's main shipping hub.
 At the same time, employment was decentralising.
 Retailers were clustering in new suburban shopping malls; factories were moving to less constrained greenfield sites in the outer suburbs; and many companies were moving to suburban campus-style office parks.

 In 1987, the then Department of Main Roads released Roads 2000, which shifted the focus of motorway planning from completing the CBD-centric radial system and addressed the growing number of cross-suburban vehicle journeys instead.
 The Western Motorway, now known as the M4, was completed from Lapstone to Concord in 1992.
 The South-Western motorway, known as the M5, reached from Prestons to Beverly Hills by 1995.

 The unfinished M5 East section of the orbital, between Beverly Hills and the airport, remained contentious.
 Although a surface corridor had been reserved for much of the route, the Labor government of Bob Carr was anxious to minimise the surface impact.
 After last-minute revisions to the design, the resulting motorway, opened in 2001, was too steep for laden trucks returning from Port Botany, significantly increasing vehicle emissions and frequently overwhelming the ventilation system.

+The WestConnex plans for the widened Campbell Street bridge over the canal to Alexandria used part of the Johnstons Creek Route corridor.